Early Origins of the Sawkeled family

 Early Notables of the Sawkeled family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Sawkeled Notables in all our PDF Extended History products and printed products wherever possible.
+.
+"He was possibly of Queen's College, Oxford, but did not graduate, and was...
+Another 150 words (11 lines of text) are included under the topic Early Sawkeled Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sawkeled family to Ireland